WebAssembly/reference-types/proposals/reference-types/Overview.md

 Get the most important parts soon!

 Summary:

-* Add new types `anyref` and `nullref` that can be used as both a value types and a table element types.
+* Add new type `anyref` that can be used as both a value types and a table element type.

 * Also allow `funcref` as a value type.